-We learned a lot during our first boondocking experience in Arizona which took us to Yuma, Quartzsite and Lake Havasu City over 9 days.
-So we pulled together 29 tips and tricks that helped us, working with what we had.
+We learned a lot during our first boondocking experience in Arizona, staying in Yuma, Quartzsite and Lake Havasu City over 9 days.
+And we’ve learned even more over the past 9 years!
+So we pulled together 29 handy dry camping tips and tricks that helped us, working with what we had.

 That means… no solar, no composting toilet, no fancy stuff.
 We just made the most of our RV “as is” from the manufacturer.
-Of course, we know solar and all the other fancy gadgets are awesome for so many reasons.
-But it’s not cheap and we don’t have any of that stuff at the time of writing this, and we didn’t want that to hold us back.
+Of course, we know solar, lithium batteries, and all the other fancy gadgets are awesome for so many reasons.
+But it’s not cheap and we don’t have any of that stuff at the time of writing this, and didn’t want that to hold us back.

 As it turns out, none of this is essential.
 Especially for newbies like us who are trying boondocking on for size to see how we like it first.
 So don’t be scared off.
 Give it a try!